ibm-cloud-architecture/refarch-eda/docs/kafka/readme.md

 Zookeeper is used to persist the component and platform states and it runs in cluster to ensure high availability.
 One zookeeper server is the leader and other are used in backup.

 * Kafka does not keep state regarding consumers and producers.
-* Offsets are maintained in Zookeeper or in **Kafka**, so consumers can read next message (or from a specific offset) correctly even during broker server outrages.
+* Depending of kafka version offsets are maintained in Zookeeper or in **Kafka**.
+Newer version use an internal Kafka topic called __consumer_offsets.
+In any case consumers can read next message (or from a specific offset) correctly even during broker server outrages.
 We are detailing this in the asset consumer implementation in [this repository](https://github.com/ibm-cloud-architecture/refarch-asset-analytics/tree/master/asset-consumer).
 * Stream processing is helpful for handling out-of-order data, *reprocessing* input as code changes, and performing stateful computations.
 It uses producer / consumer, stateful storage and consumer groups.
 It treats both past and future data the same way.

 ### Consumer group

 This is the way to group consumers so the processing of event is parallelized.
 The number of consumers in a group is the same as the number of partition defined in a topic.
 We are detailinh consumer group implementation in [this note](./consumers.md)

-## Kafka Stream Details
+### Kafka Stream Details

-I recommend reading this excellent introduction from Jay Kreps @confluent: [Kafka stream made simple](https://www.confluent.io/blog/introducing-kafka-streams-stream-processing-made-simple/) to get familiar of why Kafka stream.

-**Kafka** Stream has the following capabilities:
+I recommend reading this excellent introduction from Jay Kreps @confluent: [Kafka stream made simple](https://www.confluent.io/blog/introducing-kafka-streams-stream-processing-made-simple/) to get a good understanding of why Kafka stream was created.
+To summarize, **Kafka** Stream has the following capabilities:

 * Embedded library for your application to use.
 * Integrate tables for state persistence with streams of events.